ShahrazadR/ShahrazadR/README.md

 - 👋 Hi, I’m @ShahrazadR
-- 👀 I’m interested in civilization
+- 👀 I’m interested in civilizations
 - 🌱 I’m currently learning about the maya
 - 💞️ I’m looking to collaborate on the relation between civilization
 - 📫 How to reach me : by sending an email to shahrazad.rahme@umontreal.ca